 A healthcare career with work-life balance

-- Compared to many healthcare and medical career paths, the path to practice in optometry is relatively short.
-Most ODs programs are four years, with the fourth year including rotations in different clinical settings.
+- Compared to many healthcare and medical career paths, the path to practice optometry is relatively short.
+Most OD programs are four years, with the fourth year including rotations in different clinical settings.

 Optometrists earn competitive salaries